Michael Stars: Lifestyle brand

-Over the next two decades, Michael Stars evolved from a t-shirt company to a luxury lifestyle brand, expanding its line to include more generic fashion staples like dresses, leather and cashmere sweaters.
-In July 2013, it launched its first full women’s fashion collection with 160 pieces.
-In September 2014, the brand added its first ever men’s line, a collection of 34 basics with “a modern, technical edge.”
-The collection marks the first time the brand has included menswear since its early days of unisex tees.
+Over the next two decades, Michael Stars evolved from a t-shirt company to a luxury lifestyle brand, expanding its line to include more fashion staples like dresses, leather, and cashmere sweaters.
+In July 2013, Michael Stars launched its first full women's fashion collection with 160 pieces.
+In September 2014, the brand added its first ever men's line, a collection of 34 basics with "a modern, technical edge."

-The label is sold at its branded retail stores, department stores, including Bloomingdale's and Neiman Marcus, and at about a thousand specialty stores across the US.
-In May 2014, the company introduced its Curbside Boutique, a 16-foot truck refurbished as a boutique on wheels.
+The label is sold at its own branded retail stores, department stores including Bloomingdale's and Neiman Marcus, and at about a thousand specialty stores across the US.
+In May 2014 the company introduced its Curbside Boutique, a 16-foot truck refurbished as a boutique on wheels.
 The mobile store first toured New York City before moving to Southern California.
 The brand currently has twelve retail store locations, including its flagship store in West Hollywood.
-The company continues to make its entire t-shirt and activewear line in Los Angeles.
+The company continues to manufacture its entire t-shirt and activewear line in Los Angeles.

-Today the brand maintains a wide customer range, including celebrities such as Jessica Alba, Sarah Jessica Parker, Olivia Wilde, Maria Bello, Halle Berry, January Jones, Emmy Rossum and Jessica Biel, and is regularly featured in magazines like Vogue, Harper’s Bazaar, Lucky, Elle and InStyle.
+Today the brand maintains a wide customer range including celebrities such as Jessica Alba, Sarah Jessica Parker, Olivia Wilde, Maria Bello, Halle Berry, January Jones, Emmy Rossum and Jessica Biel, and is regularly featured in magazines like Vogue, Harper's Bazaar, Lucky, Elle and InStyle.

-In January 2015, after nearly thirty years as President, Michael Cohen stepped down as the head of the company.
-In March 2015, he died from prostate cancer.
-Suzanne Lerner is the current President.
+In January 2015, after nearly thirty years as president, Michael Cohen stepped down as the head of the company before dying in March of the same year from prostate cancer.